-Cynthia Nooney, author of the upcoming memoir Nearly Normal provided this review of former literary agent Mark Malatesta.
+Cynthia Nooney, author of the memoir Nearly Normal (not yet published), provided this review of former literary agent Mark Malatesta.
 Cynthia worked with Mark to improve her query letter, book proposal, and manuscript, which resulted in literary agency representation with the agent who represents April Ryan, journalist and White House Correspondent; the TV star Cindy Williams of Laverne and Shirley; and many others.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Cynthia Nooney.

 Mark Malatesta Review by Cynthia Nooney

 “Mark, I wouldn’t be here without you!
 As you know, I recently got two offers for representation and signed with the agent who represents the TV star Cindy Williams of Laverne and Shirley.
 Her memoir came out earlier this year.
 My agent also represents April Ryan, journalist and White House Correspondent, among others.